shivam77singh/topnews.github.io/README.md

 # An API based NEWS App
-# Used Fetch API to retrieve data from news.api.org
+1) Used Fetch API to retrieve data from news.api.org
+2) Users can filter news of different categories, bookmark the favourite topics which gets stored in the local storage of their browser.